Frank Russell, 2nd Earl Russell: Early life

 John Francis Stanley Russell was born on 12 August 1865 at Alderley Park in Cheshire.
-He was the first child of John Russell, Viscount Amberley, the eldest son of John Russell, 1st Earl Russell.
-The earl twice served as prime minister of Britain, and earlier in his career, had been an architect of the Reform Act 1832.
-In 1864, Amberley married Katherine Louisa Stanley, younger daughter of Edward Stanley, 2nd Baron Stanley of Alderley, uniting two prominent Whig families.
-Alderley Park was the seat of the Stanley family.
+He was the first child of the politician Viscount Amberley and suffragist Viscountess Amberley.
+His paternal grandfather, the Earl Russell, twice served as prime minister and had been an architect of the Reform Act 1832.
+His mother's parents were the politician Lord Stanley and education campaigner Lady Stanley, and Alderley Park was their seat.
+Frank Russell thus descended from two prominent Whig families.

 Unconventional for their time, the Amberleys believed in birth control, feminism, political reforms then considered radical (including votes for women and the working classes) and free love, and lived according to their ideals.
 For example, feeling it unfair that Douglas Spalding, the tutor of their son Frank, should remain celibate, the viscountess invited Spalding to share her bed, with the approval of her husband.
 The Amberleys had two children after Frank, Rachel (born 1868) and Bertrand (born 1872).
 The family lived at Rodborough house (near Stroud), which belonged to the viscount's father, and then at Ravenscroft Hall, near Trellech, where Frank was allowed to do much as he pleased, including roaming the countryside.
 His parents had lost religious faith and Frank was not called upon to attend church.
 By age eight, he had read, for pleasure, the complete works of Sir Walter Scott, and began a lifelong love of science and engineering by attending the Royal Society's lectures for children.